RL makes MLLMs see better than SFT: How do SFT and RL affect MLLMs?

 \subsection{Experimental setup \& prerequisite}

-\hltext{yellow!20}{\hlthrfir}{\textbf{Model scaling.}} The standard MLLM architecture, which integrates an LLM with a vision encoder via a multimodal projector, has proven effective, achieving superior performance on VL tasks~\citep{sail, nativemmlm}.
+\hltext{yellow!20}{\hlthrfir}{\textbf{Model scaling.}} The standard MLLM architecture, which integrates an LLM with a vision encoder via a multimodal projector, has proven effective in achieving superior performance on VL tasks~\citep{sail, nativemmlm}.
 Our model is implemented using the popular open-source MLLM repository, LLaVA-OneVision~\citep{llavaonevision}.
 Following their setup, we conduct a study across various cases by adopting four scales of the Qwen2.5 LLM (0.5B, 1.5B, 3B, 7B)~\citep{qwen2.5} and four SigLIP2 384px sizes (B/16, L/16, So/16, g/16)~\citep{siglip2}, with a 2-layer MLP serving as the projector.

 \hltext{yellow!20}{\hlthrsec}{\textbf{Training procedure.}} Our MLLM development process consists of two stages: \textit{Stage\,1} pre-training and \textit{Stage\,2} post-training.
 In \textit{Stage\,1}, we first align the visual and language embedding spaces by conducting multimodal projector-only training.
-And then, a base MLLM is established by training all model parameters on diverse VL datasets, including Visual Question Answering (VQA), vision-grounded dialogue, and image captioning~\citep{cambrian, llavaonevision}. \textit{Stage 2} indicates post-training, which involves a full-parameter update of the base model according to SFT or DPO, detailed below.
+Then, a base MLLM is established by training all model parameters on diverse VL datasets, including Visual Question Answering (VQA), vision-grounded dialogue, and image captioning~\citep{llavaonevision}. \textit{Stage 2} indicates post-training, which involves a full-parameter update of the base model according to SFT or DPO, detailed below.
+Further details, including hyperparameters, are included in \cref{sec:detail-model-training} and the source code\footnotemark.